 - lodge a cash deposit of equivalent value to such a ticket.

 You do not have to submit your application for a visa in person.
-Please see the answer to Frequently Asked Question 7 for more information.
+Please see the answer in Frequently Asked Questions for more information.

 Persons in transit

 Transit Visa requirement has been suspended by the Minister of Home Affairs.